 After moving to Norway in 2005, Walaa mastered the Norwegian language in three months to jumpstart life and work in Norway.
-Since then, she has gathered over 12 years of work experience in the pharmacy sector, achieved a master’s degree in pharmacy, and is now a Ph.D. candidate at the University of Oslo.
+Since then, she has gathered over 12 years of work experience in the pharmacy sector, achieved a master’s degree in pharmacy, and has now a Ph.D. degree in immigrant health at the University of Oslo.

 She remains an active spokesperson for immigrant health and bridging cultures in Norway and has spoken at over 25 national and international platforms to date.

 In 2014, Walaa was one of 25 candidates on NHO’s Global Future Leadership program - the program that eventually led her to co-found Generation Mobility.